 5. Morphin: Acute remedy for multiple neuritis.

 This is a remedy for neuralgia.
-A patient complains of restlessness and hyperesthesia.
-A patient suffers from extremely intolerable pain in the extremities.
-A patient is susceptible to pain.
-A patient has delirium and melancholic nature.
+The patient complains of restlessness and hyperesthesia.
+Indicated in patients that suffers from extremely intolerable pain in the extremities.
+The patient is susceptible to pain.
+The patient has delirium and melancholic nature.

 Dose and Potency: Morphin 3X and 6X in trituration.
 Give 5 drops of Morphin mix with 1 cup warm water 2 times a day for 6-8 days.
 Slowly reduce the doses.

 6. Oleander: Very sensitive skin associated with formication sensation.

 It is a great remedy for hemiplegia, heart problems, neuralgia, and skin problems.
 The patient complains of burning pain at night with numbness over the skin.
 The patient has constant feeling of weakness and numbness in lower limbs associated with cold skin of the feet region.

 Dose and Potency: Oleander 30, 4 globules 3 times a day for 5-7 days.

 7. Phos acid: It is useful for formication in different parts associated with mental debility.

 This is a debility remedy.
 It is indicated for mental debility and physical debility.
 The patient complains of cramps in the upper arm and wrist regions with itching in between fingers.
 The patient has the feeling of crawling under the skin from different parts of the body due to physical weakness.